Skip to footer content

 using IronPdf;

-// Load a completed PDF form for data extraction
+// Load the completed, submitted PDF form

 PdfDocument pdf = PdfDocument.FromFile("submitted-form.pdf");